Guide to Filing Your Taxes for the First Time

 Before filing on your own, it could be wise to review the IRS list of tax credits for individuals to see if any apply to you.

-You can familiarize yourself with these IRS deductions before filing to determine if itemizing deductions is right for you.
+You can familiarize yourself with IRS deductions, including tax deductions for college students (if that applies) before filing to determine if itemizing deductions is right for you.

-Tax Day in the United States is April 15, but if that date falls on a Saturday, Sunday, or legal holiday, the tax deadline moves out to the next business day.
-In recent years, the IRS had adjusted Tax Day in light of the pandemic, but the organization has since moved back to its traditional schedule.
+Tax Day in the United States is traditionally April 15, but if that date falls on a Saturday, Sunday, or legal holiday, the tax deadline moves out to the next business day.

 If you owe estimated taxes each quarter (say, if you are self-employed), you will need to pay taxes four times a year.
 Working with a tax accountant may be in your best interest.
 Members of the Armed Forces may have special rules governing the due date of their taxes.